kijin/imgtext/README.md

-IMGText is meant to solve these problems, not by addressing the source of the problems (lack of usable web fonts for Asian scripts), but by acknowledging the sad reality and automating image generation and use as much as possible.
+IMGText is meant to solve these problems, not by addressing the source of the problems (lack of usable web fonts for Asian scripts), but by acknowledging the sad reality and automating image generation and web app integration as much as possible.

   - Given a string, a font, and some options such as font size and color, IMGText generates a PNG image for each word in the string,